Export of unproven NIHON KOHDEN Acti-Biphasic Defibrillators In November 2002

 A zero CO2 reading on the waveform means zero measured value.
 No measurement can only mean a defective sensor, not by design!

-Note the etCO2 value shown is also not alerted as estimated etCO2 only.
+Note the end tidal CO2 (etCO2) value shown is also not alerted as "estimated etCO2" only.

 A flawed CO2 waveform with non-measurement intervals reflected as zero measured CO2 value